hanabi/hanabi.github.io/misc/Convention_Reasons.md

 - Intuitively, you would expect that trash should be discarded from right-to-left, because that is the order that we normally discard cards in.
 - However, this does not work well if you use the *Trash Finesse* convention and it gets deferred.
 - For example, examine the following replay: https://hanabi.live/replay/16627#32
-  - From xdragun's perspective, Zamiel's clue can be either a *Play Clue* on the purple 1 or a *Trash Finesse*.
+  - On turn 32, from xdragun's perspective, Zamiel's clue can be either a *Play Clue* on the purple 1 or a *Trash Finesse*.
-  - On turn 34, it is possible that Libster deferring playing into the *Finesse* in order to perform a *Bluff* of his own.
+  - On turn 34, from xdragun's perspective, it is possible that Libster deferred playing into the *Trash Finesse* in order to perform a *Bluff* of his own.
 Thus, the card is still in a superposition of these two possibilities.

 | Convention Decision | Real Card Identity | Card Identity Assumed | xdragun will   | Outcome
 | ------------------- | ------------------ | --------------------- | -------------- | -------